-Creating garden “rooms” is a great way to add an element of surprise to your garden, no matter what size it is.
+Creating garden “rooms”—separated areas in a garden—adds an element of surprise to your landscape, no matter what size it is.
 You can create distinct zones for different uses and divide them off from each other with a feature, such as a pergola, shrub, or fencing.
 Garden rooms also provide a way to indulge in plants that might not work well together.
 If you keep them in separate rooms, they will all work fine.

 Rooms, whether in homes or in gardens, are spaces separated by some type of wall.
-In the garden this can be accomplished with hedges, trees and shrubs, vines, or fences and other structures.
+In the garden, this can be accomplished with hedges, trees and shrubs, vines, or fences and other structures.
 They don't have to be 8 feet tall; they just have to give a sense of separation, to give you a defined space to design and use.

-Sissinghurst garden, shown above, was very influential in popularizing the concept of garden rooms.
-They used a geometric hedge, to create formal garden rooms, but you could use this idea for a more casual impact.
-Instead of a clipped hedge, you could create you walls with a row of lilacs, or tall grasses, or maybe runner beans trained on two trellises, to create an entryway.
-The only real requirement is that your wall or walls block the immediate view of your room, so that it is isolated from the rest of the garden.
+The Sissinghurst Castle Garden was influential in popularizing the concept of garden rooms.
+It uses a geometric hedge to create formal garden areas, but you could use this overall concept in a more casual way as well.
+Instead of a clipped hedge, you could create your walls with a row of lilacs, tall grasses, or maybe runner beans trained on two trellises to create an entryway.

 Why Create Garden Rooms?

 Aesthetically, garden rooms can make your landscape appear larger.
-When the entire yard is open, your eyes will take in the whole space with one sweeping glance.
-When the view is obstructed, your perspective becomes more focused and you observe your garden in much smaller chunks.
+When the entire yard is open, your eyes take in the whole space with one sweeping glance.
+When the view is obstructed, your perspective becomes more focused, and you observe your garden in much smaller chunks.

-And as I mentioned earlier, it also allows gardeners to play with different color schemes or styles without creating chaos.
+Creating separated rooms also allows gardeners to play with different color schemes or styles without creating chaos.
 You can have a bright, hot, tropical space and a calming pastel cottage garden without having the plants compete with each other for attention.
-You can always unify the disparate sections by repeating hardscaping or a handful of plants.
+You can always unify the disparate sections by repeating the hardscaping or a handful of plants.

-Practically speaking, garden rooms can be used to create spaces for different functions, like a dining area, a play area, a place for contemplation, or an edible garden.
+Practically speaking, garden rooms can be used to create spaces for different functions, such as a dining area, a play area, a place for contemplation, or an edible garden.
 One approach is to view your garden like a house.
-Lay out a kitchen, a living room, a family room, playroom, a place to rest...
-But don’t let that idea confine you.
+Design the layout of a kitchen, a living room, a family room, playroom, and a place to rest, but don’t let that idea confine you.
 You can get away with a lot more fantasy outdoors.

 How to Get Started

 Consider the views from within the room and of the room.
-Will placing a wall there block a view from in the house, or create intrigue?
+Will placing a "wall" in a particular location block a view from in the house or create intrigue?
 Would placing the wall there block sunlight from getting into the room?

-Once you have the intent and the site, you can begin to consider what type of plant or structure will create the divider between it and other areas of the garden.
+After you have the intent and the site, you can begin to consider what type of plant or structure will create the divider between it and other areas of the garden.

-- With the walls in place, the real fun starts.
+After the walls' locations are planned, then the real fun starts.
 You get to “furnish” the room.
 The options are limitless.
 Some ideas to consider: